 Our work at 7 Rideau Gate is part of a broader long-term program to preserve, maintain and restore all the official residences under NCC management.

-The NCC’s Official Residences of Canada: Asset Portfolio Condition Report, released in 2018, provides a detailed, residence-by-residence analysis of the investment required to restore Canada’s official residences to good condition.
+In June 2021, we released the NCC’s Official Residences of Canada: Asset Portfolio Condition Report.
+The document details the investment needed to restore Canada’s official residences to good condition.

 The report shows that 7 Rideau Gate is in fair condition.
 The report also deemed the main residence to be a high-priority building, requiring regular and ongoing maintenance.
 It is estimated that a capital investment of $1.41 million is needed to address the deferred maintenance of the main residence.
 This amount does not reflect work needed to meet new building codes and legislative requirements.

 - universal accessibility studies and upgrades